Watch the video above or read the transcript below…

 So if like me, you get bored with doing the same thing every single day and want to earn great money with this dynamic career, then Digital Marketing might just be the career for you.

 And Google’s Digital Garage is a great free resource for learning the ins and outs of digital marketing as a beginner so make sure to check that out along with my resource full of digital marketing resources for beginners.
-And if you’re still looking for more places to find advice on the topic, check out this comprehensive list of the best digital marketing blogs for 2020.
+And if you’re still looking for more places to find advice on the topic, check out this comprehensive list of the best digital marketing blogs.

 If you still have questions about how to get started with digital marketing – let me know in the comments below!